-- d.
-The applicant shall submit to the Development Review Division (DRD) of the Prince George's County Planning Department a performance bond, letter of credit, or other suitable financial guarantee in an amount to be determined by DRD, within at least two weeks prior to applying for building permits.
-The applicant and the applicant's heirs, successors, and/or assignees shall demonstrate to the satisfaction of the Prince George's County Planning Board that there are adequate provisions to assure retention and future maintenance of the proposed recreational facilities. - 4.
-Prior to the issuance of permits for this subdivision, a Type 2 tree conservation plan shall be approved. - 5.
-At the time of future development applications for this site, the applicant shall submit an approved stormwater management concept plan and approval letter. - 6.
+- (4) The applicant shall submit to the Development Review Division (DRD) of the Prince George's County Planning Department a performance bond, letter of credit, or other suitable financial guarantee in an amount to be determined by DRD, within at least two weeks prior to applying for building permits.
+The applicant and the applicant's heirs, successors, and/or assignees shall demonstrate to the satisfaction of the Prince George's County Planning Board that there are adequate provisions to assure retention and future maintenance of the proposed recreational facilities. - 3.
+Prior to the issuance of permits for this subdivision: - a.
+A Type 2 tree conservation plan shall be approved. - b.
+The applicant shall submit an approved stormwater management concept plan and approval letter. - c.
+The following transportation improvements shall (a) have full financial assurances, (b) have been permitted for construction through the operating agency's access permit process, and (c) have an agreed-upon timetable for construction with the appropriate operating agency. - (1) Install or verify that traffic signals are operational at Brightseat Road and Site Access/Landover Crossing Shopping Center intersection. - 4.
 Prior to the issuance of any permits, which impact wetlands, wetland buffers, streams, or waters of the United States, the applicant shall submit copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans.